Imageomics/TreeOfLife-toolbox/processing/README.md

 ## Webdataset Construction

 The requirements and config files for taking the TreeOfLife structured dataset and putting it in webdataset format are `requirements_tol2webdataset.txt` and `tol2webdataset_full_224.yaml`, respectively.
-The code for this is run through `scripts/t2w_submit.sh` using the `tol2webdataset` scritps and modules.
+The code for this is run through `scripts/t2w_submit.sh` using the `tol2webdataset` scripts and modules.